webfx-project/webfx/.github/README.md

 ## Universal Platform Compatibility

 WebFX doesn't target only the Web.
-WebFX applications can be compiled to run natively on 7 platforms from a single code base:
+WebFX applications can be compiled to run natively on 7 platforms from a single code base!

 <div align="center">